top of page

 So my journey began.

 This realization increased my determination to understand science and theology independently to get to the bottom of what is the truth or at the very least what is it, we currently do and do not understand.
+Recognizing the pervasive influence of personal biases, opinions, and ideologies that have infiltrated both science and religion, my approach serves as a bridge between these spheres, aiming to navigate through the complexities of biased narratives.

 Ironically, some atheists unknowingly promote agendas aligned with satanic-like ideologies.
 Symbols of ancient mysticism and occult practices often appear in music videos, films, and political events, cleverly woven into narratives to create a mysterious allure that captivates audiences of all ages.

-Social media was the largest shifts towards narcissistic tendencies, promoting a culture that embraces the ideology of "Do what thou wilt is the whole of the law.".
+Social media was the largest shifts towards narcissistic tendencies, promoting a culture that embraces the ideology of "Do what thou wilt is the whole of the law".
 This phrase, stemming from the teachings of Aleister Crowley, a contentious occultist and ceremonial magician, embodies a philosophy that champions individualism and self-gratification.
 It serves as the foundation for the belief in doing whatever one desires, being whoever one wants, whenever and however they choose.

 Is this not clearly evident in society today?
 Is this ideological view not being pushed into the corporate, entertainment and education establishments?